 - Map each config section to equivalent @theme/@utility syntax

-The Architect found 18 components using animation utilities: Accordion, Alert, AlertDialog, Carousel, Collapsible, and more.
-Each was mapped to specific classes: animate-accordion-down, animate-accordion-up, animate-in, animate-out, fade-in, slide-in-from-top.
+The Architect found 18 components using animation utilities -- Accordion, Alert, AlertDialog, Carousel, Collapsible, among others.
+Each was mapped to specific classes like animate-accordion-down, animate-in, animate-out, fade-in, slide-in-from-top.

 This created a concrete checklist.
 We knew exactly which animations needed to survive the migration.